Sara M. Robinson

-So, why do I teach a course on Contemporary Women Poets?
-Because I want to do my part in getting their voices out there.
+I try to do my part in getting the voices of women poets out there.
 I don’t buy into the line that there are not as many as men.
 They are out there all right.
 We shouldn’t have to dig with a backhoe to find them either.
 I want to see shelves filled with Tracey K. Smith, Jane Hirshfield, and Sharon Olds books, Lesley Wheeler and Charlotte Matthews, too.
 I want to see more community-based readings where the list is balanced between the men and women.
 I want to read more essays about the influence of women poets on our current literature.

 While many of the general anthologies omit the presence, never mind neglecting the importance, of women poets, here are several books with women featured: Innovative Women Poets(2007), an anthology of contemporary women’s poetry and interviews; Fire on Her Tongue(2011), a ground-breaking eBook anthology of women’s poetry(1st electronic collection of poems by women who are writing to day!); When She Named Fire: AnAnthology of Contemporary Poetry by American Women(2009),the mother lode: 461 poems by 96 American women poets.